 | Let's have few examples.
 Components must be bracketed.
 You can also use the |

 component keyword to define a component.
-And you can define an alias, using the
+In this case the brackets can be omitted, but only if the component name does not include white-space or special characters.
+You can define an alias, using the

 as keyword.
 This alias will be used later, when defining relations.